nmshd/connector/README_dev.md

 ## Build

--   run `npm ci` (this will symlink the SDK in the node_modules of the BC)
+-   run `npm ci` (this will symlink the SDK in the node_modules of the Connector)
--   run `npm run build --workspaces` to build the changes for the BC and it's packages
+-   run `npm run build --workspaces` to build the changes for the Connector and its packages

 ## Publish